-New York, NY (December 5, 2019)— The Academy of American Poets is pleased to announce twelve new Poem-a-Day guest editors who will each curate a month of poems in 2020.
-The guest editors, who include the current U.S. poet laureate Joy Harjo, are all award-winning poets who represent wide-ranging editorial perspectives, and hail from ten different states.
+New York, NY (December 16, 2020)— The Academy of American Poets is pleased to announce twelve new Poem-a-Day guest editors who will each curate a month of poems in 2021.
+The guest editors are all award-winning poets who represent wide-ranging editorial perspectives and live in eight different states across the country.

 Poem-a-Day is the original and only digital series featuring new work by today's poets.
 Reaching more than 500,000 readers each morning on Poets.org and via email, social media, and syndication, Poem-a-Day is one of the largest platforms for a poet to share new work.
 Subscribe to the free email version of the series at poets.org/poem-a-day.

-"Working with guest editors to produce Poem-a-Day helps ensure that we are publishing an even greater array of poets and poems.
-With the guidance of the forthcoming 2020 guest editors, we'll present another year of poems not to miss.
+"We’re thrilled to be working with twelve new guest editors to curate Poem-a-Day in the year ahead, which helps ensure that we are publishing an even greater array of poets and poems.
+With the guidance of the forthcoming 2021 guest editors, we'll present another year of poems not to miss.
 If you're interested in American poetry and poets, Poem-a-Day is essential reading," said Jennifer Benka, executive director of the Academy of American Poets.

 The twelve guest editors are: